Facebook to deploy task force in upcoming Indian elections to check hate speech

 The company has faced criticism for misuse of its platform for manipulating views during elections, spreading hate speech etc.

-Facebook has come up with a policy around hate speech under which it removes content that intends to spread hate speech and violence etc.
+Facebook has come up with a policy around hate speech under which it removes content that intend to spread hate speech and violence etc.

-Allan said that the abuse differs from country to country but the principle is the same, and Facebook is accordingly fine-tuning its policy to address the issue.
+Allan said that the abuse differs from country to country but principle is same, and Facebook is accordingly fine-tuning its policy to address the issue.

 Assembly elections are due in five states --Rajasthan, Madhya Pradesh, Chhattisgarh, Telangana and Mizoram.